Have you ever felt like there was something wrong with you, that you were different from other people, didn’t fit in?

 Normal people prefer sunny days to cloudy ones, and can even become depressed without enough exposure to sunlight.

 In contrast, the first and ONLY time I went to Hawaii, I kissed the ground when I finally got back to the cloudy, cooler mainland.

 Indoors, it’s the opposite; I love bright lights.
 I’m usually the only one in any given room who doesn’t want the institutional lighting turned off.

-2. Marriage, kids, a house, retirement.
-Yes, technically no, no and double-no.
+2. Marriage, home ownership, retirement.
+Yes, no and double-no.